shankyty/booknotes/system-design/system-design-interview/chapter06/README.md

 ![hash-servers](images/hash-servers.png)

 # Hash keys
 The hashes of the requests also get resolved somewhere along the hash ring.
+>[!Important]
-Notice that we're not using the modulo operator in this case:
+> We're not using the modulo operator since hash ring contains all possible value of output of hash function in ring.
 ![hash-keys](images/hash-keys.png)

 # Server lookup